-Software vendor name Software vendor description Identified as one of the most widely used, as of July 2022 Identified as one of the highest amounts paid for fiscal year 2021 Microsoft Microsoft is a technology company.
-It provides a multitude of operating systems, server applications, software development, and cloud enterprise technology and services. yes yes Oracle Oracle is a computer technology company.
-It provides cloud applications across business functions, such as enterprise resource planning, supply chain management, and human capital management.
-It also provides database software and technology. yes yes Salesforce Salesforce is a cloud-based software company that provides customer relationship management software and applications focused on sales, customer service, marketing automation, e-commerce, analytics, and application development. yes yes ServiceNow ServiceNow is a software company that develops a cloud computing platform to help agencies manage digital workflows for enterprise operations. yes yes VMware VMware is a cloud computing and virtualization technology company that provides multi-cloud services for applications. yes yes
+Software vendor name Software vendor description Identified as one of the most widely used, as of July 2022 Identified as one of the highest amounts paid for fiscal year 2021 Salesforce Salesforce is a cloud-based software company that provides customer relationship management software and applications focused on sales, customer service, marketing automation, e-commerce, analytics, and application development.
+V V ServiceNow ServiceNow is a software company that develops a cloud computing platform to help agencies manage digital workflows for enterprise operations.
+V √ VMware VMware is a cloud computing and virtualization technology company that provides multi-cloud services for applications.
+V √